All symbols pages have now been re-ordered by color

 Symbols Pages

-We set out to re-order our remaining two pages, Volkswagen and Skoda, only to open them and discover they were and our list had not been updated.
+We set out to re-order our remaining two pages, Volkswagen and Skoda, only to open them and discover they were re-ordered and our list had not been updated.
 So as of now, all our symbols pages have been reset, 49 of 49.

 We can now focus on the final 2024, 2025 updates of our key fob and symbols pages.
 Audi (in the works) and Mini are in need of a symbols update while Rivian and Skoda need their fob pages update.
 Maserati and Tesla are in need of both.